efeelize/eng/kaiyan/work/office_daily/chinese_newyear_bonus.md

 > 2)So we say tier one, we also say first tier, right?
 But you still get that, that same idea of level, right, I mean, the cities at the top.
 The cities that are kind of going down.When I think of a tiered system, I think one of the first things I think of is the military.Because there are just so many different ranks and tiers and it takes a long time to climb all the way up to the top.

 > 3)And if you are at a big company, there might be multiple tiers of management.So we all know the CEO sits at the top, and then below the CEO might be a couple of directors, and then underneath each director might be some supervising managers and then under the manager's might be some team leads.

-# 16.scheme /skim/
-> it is kind of like a plan or set up,or a system.when we use this word as a verb, it almost always means do something bad.
-They're scheming.
-But scheme can just be like, it just, yeah, a plan, a system, a marketing scheme.
-And you know, an employment scheme.
-Something like that.

 # IV.pattern
 ***Hi Kate, thanks for coming in.
 Let's talk about your annual performance evaluation and bonus.***